 We share a love of the outdoors, animals, social action, community involvement, sustainable living environments, physical activity, laughter, learning, friendship, and a commitment to living lightly on the planet.

 Between three and six co-op members purchase shares of and move to this property in Western North Carolina because they want to live rurally and are in circumstances where moving to a small mini farm cooperative makes sense in their lives.
+Founders/residents will buy into the property for approximately $200,000

 We intend to cultivate a community in which we each commit to the importance of our physical, spiritual, mental, and emotional health as we age, while recognizing the intrinsic limits of prolonging life beyond a normal course of health or life.